 The above dates are subject to change.

 In our competitive training program, we offer an exclusive match play.
 The players in this program can qualify for this important game-building opportunity to participate in the weekly organized competition under the coaches’ supervision:

 Make-up Policy for Programs: Please note that we do not offer makeups, credits, refunds, carryovers, for no-shows, same day cancellations or missed classes.
-We do offer the students participation in one (1) clinic during or at the end of the current session in lieu of a make up for any one (1) missed class.
+We do offer the students who have registered for full session programs one (1) clinic during or at the end of the current session in lieu of a make up for any one (1) missed class.
 To qualify to be registered for this one (1) clinic per session, the notice of a student’s absence must be given in writing via email to the “NTCprograms@usta.com”mail box at least one (1) day in advance of the absence.
-This student will be offered participation in one (1) clinic offered during or at the end of the current session in lieu of an in-class make up (limited to 1), free of charge.
-Clinic dates are posted on session flyers and online at NTC.USTA.com.
+Spaces will be limited.
+Credits, refunds, or carryovers will not be offered if you are unable to attend the makeup opportunity given or miss more than 1 class.

 Participants in USTA NTC Junior Summer Camp programs also will be required to sign a separate Consent and Waiver Form.